EchterAlsFake/EchterAlsFake/README.md

 **`Digital Craftsman (Content Creator | Developer | Student | Live enjoyer`**

 Hi, I am Johannes.
 I am from Germany, and I am currently 15 years old.
 I am a student at the Liborius Gymnasium in Dessau-Rosslau.
 You can watch me learning coding and starting my career here on GitHub.
-I started when I was 12 years, and I am constantly pushing commits to GitHub.
+I started when I was 12 years old, and I am constantly pushing commits to GitHub.
 I am working on several Projects.
 My programming skills are growing with me.
 One Program will be better than the next one.
-All my Projects are Open-Source under the LGPLv3 License.
+All my Projects are Open-Source under the GPL 3 License.
 I also have a YouTube Channel [EchterAlsFake](https://www.youtube.com/channel/UC1cV2H2WKPYXb2AqBkyXj2Q), but I don't make many videos on it, although I plan to do so.
 While coding, I also learn Cybersecurity, because I want to work as a Penetration Tester in my future.